nilscox/static-site-webpack-plugin/README.md

-A webpack plugin inspired by [static-site-generator-webpack-plugin](https://www.npmjs.com/package/static-site-generator-webpack-plugin) to build static HTML pages with a webpack configuration targetting a node environment.
+A webpack plugin inspired by [static-site-generator-webpack-plugin](https://www.npmjs.com/package/static-site-generator-webpack-plugin) to build static HTML pages with a webpack configuration targeting a node environment.

-This plugin takes your webpack config targetting a web environment, and generates a build of your bundle [targetting node](https://webpack.js.org/concepts/targets).
+This plugin takes your webpack config targeting a web environment, and generates a build of your bundle [targeting node](https://webpack.js.org/concepts/targets).
 It then uses this bundle to render your app's static pages and save them to html files, allowing you to serve them statically.

 > ⚠️ this is a node a production-ready webpack plugin, it's just a few lines of code I wanted to keep somewhere.